How to Trade Harmonic Patterns

 Using the Fibonacci tool, a pen, and a piece of paper, let’s list down our observations.

-Measure The Potential Harmonic Price Pattern
+Measure the potential Harmonic Price Pattern

 1. Move BC is .618 retracement of move AB.